minisemi/Balloon-Massacre/README.md

 There are a lot of games to play at the night markets in Taiwan.
 One game I have decided to interpret in a Unity game is a balloon shooting game.
-Please note that this repo only holds the game's scripts.
-To run the game, please download and unzip [the following .rar](https://1drv.ms/u/s!At6l8HKrIGJWgo9zL0Ut4HtvjhkJNQ) from OneDrive (I know.. but I got 100GB for free there, so).
+Please note that this repo only holds the computer game version's scripts.
+To run the computer game, please download and unzip [the following .rar](https://1drv.ms/u/s!At6l8HKrIGJWgo9zL0Ut4HtvjhkJNQ) from OneDrive (I know.. but I got 100GB for free there, so).

-The game also has a VR and [AR](https://1drv.ms/u/s!At6l8HKrIGJWhLkheMbvfgW8aq-B_w) version.
-For the AR version, install and run the APK on an Android device and point the camera towards the picture of the astronaut which is attached in the .rar in the AR link in order to play.
-For a screenshot of the AR game, please scroll down to the end of the README.
+# AR
+For the AR version of the game, please visit the [Android app store](https://play.google.com/store/apps/details?id=com.minisemi.BalloonMassacreAR) and follow the instructions.

+# Oculus VR
+For the Oculus VR version of the game, please visit the [Android app store](https://play.google.com/store/apps/details?id=com.Minisemi.BalloonMassacreVR) and follow the instructions.

 # Objective
-The objective of the game is to successfully shoot all of the 15 balloons with a dart gun before the 30 second timer ends, without accidentally shooting another night market visitor who randomly walks by.
+The objective of the game is to successfully shoot all of the 15 balloons with a dart gun before the timer ends, without accidentally shooting another night market visitor who randomly walks by.

 ![Alt text](https://github.com/minisemi/Balloon-Massacre/blob/master/1.png)